mamedev/mame/docs/source/commandline/commandline-all.rst

 | **-[no]flipy**
 |
 |
-|	Flip (mirror) the game screen either horizontally (-flipx) or vertically (-flipy).
+|	Flip (mirror) the system screen either horizontally (-flipx) or vertically (-flipy).
 The flips are applied after the -rotate and -ror/-rol options are applied.
 The default for both of these options is OFF (*-noflipx -noflipy*).
 |
 |